Skip to main content

 Once you have added your buttons, take your floral snips, and begin to cut your floral, and succulents.
 Now you can take two new foam blocks, and begin to add in your floral, and succulents.
 I decided to use three foam blocks, one for each design because I found that it was easy to just remove the floral, and add the new floral in when it was already in place inside of the foam block.

 Your mason jar designs are now complete.
-I love that you can easily change out your design to the next.
-Let me know which design is your favorite.
-I think the summer design is my favorite.
-Thanks so much for stopping by, and creating with me!
-I'll see you soon.
+I love the fact that you can easily switch to the next design.
+Please let me know which one is your favorite.
+Personally, I think the summer design is the best.
+Thank you so much for visiting and creating with me!
+I look forward to seeing you soon.

 Comments